 Customers expect products to be simple and easy to order, as well as fast to deliver.
-Expectations are higher than ever and if manufacturers want to compete, they'll need to continue meeting customerand exceeding what their customers are asking for.
+Expectations are higher than ever, and if manufacturers want to compete, they'll need to continue meeting customer demand and exceeding what their customers are asking for.

 One metric used to understand a company’s ability to meet customer demand and drive customer happiness is Lead Time.
-Lead time is used by manufacturers to benchmark efficiency and identify areas for process improvement to reduce the time required to deliver finished parts or goods to customers.
+Manufacturers use lead time to benchmark efficiency and identify areas for process improvement to reduce the time required to deliver finished parts or goods to customers.

-Let's take a closer look at lead time and discuss how managers can focus on getting finished product into customer hands faster than ever before.
+Let's take a closer look at lead time and discuss how managers can focus on getting finished products into customers' hands faster than ever before.

 Lead time is the total time from when a customer places an order until it’s delivered.

 Lead time includes the administrative, management, procurement, inventory, and logistics functions.

 This provides an overall measure of how efficient an operation is at taking and fulfilling orders.